Asterisk - The Open Source Telephony Project GIT-master-20e40a9

 Remove an object from a container.

-Definition: astobj2.h:1600
+Definition astobj2.h:1600

 static void listener_shutdown(struct ast_taskprocessor_listener *listener)